k11h-de/bbot-ui/README.md

 - Timer automatically stops for FINISHED/INTERRUPTED scans
 - Only checks RUNNING scans for updates
 - Results cached for 5 seconds
+- `initial_load_phase` flag prevents refresh conflicts during startup

 ## Tips

 - Use filters (type, scope distance) to focus on specific events in large scans
 - Event counts for large scans (>1MB) are estimates for performance
+- Annotation shortcuts (t, x, i) are context-sensitive and only appear on relevant tabs
+- Progressive loading means you can start working immediately - no need to wait for all scans to load
+- On slow network filesystems, scans will populate gradually - this is normal behavior
 - Delete `~/.bbot_ui_venv/` to force clean reinstall

 ## License